konrad-kocik/exceptbool/CONTRIBUTING.rst

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/konrad-kocik/exceptbool/issues.
+The best way to send feedback is to write an e-mail to konrad.kocik@gmail.com.

 If you are proposing a feature: